shadowkrazee/JWOOD-SNHU-CS-Portfolio/README.md

 # JWOOD-SNHU-CS-Portfolio

+# CS 225 - System Analysis and Design

+`More to come soon...`

 # CS 250 - Software Development Life Cycle

 `How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?`